Know Your Customer (KYC): A Comprehensive Guide

 What documents are required for KYC?

 The KYC document requirements vary with each industry.
 Generally, proof of identity and address is required.
-Any government-issued ID cards, like the Aadhaar and PAN card can be used.
+Any government-issued ID cards, like PAN card can be used.

 How long is KYC valid?